desimira/Burgers/README.md

 # Burgers

-The project uses local MongoDB database.
+This is API project, it uses local MongoDB database.

 ## Start the project